 I couldn’t do a photo roundup of the best photography locations on the NC500 without including the iconic Highland Cow, or Coo.
 These wonderfully hairy animals are fantastically photogenic, and definitely worth stopping to take a photo of if you happen to encounter them along your drive.

 If you don’t happen to come across them on your trip around the NC500 though, don’t worry, there are a few locations where you are almost guaranteed a photo of these guys.
-These are Robertsons Larder and Farm Shop, just north of Inverness, and the Torridon Hotel near Torridon.
+These are Robertsons the Larder, just north of Inverness, and the Torridon Hotel near Torridon.

 All of these locations have highland coos on their property, although as the Torridon Hotel is a hotel and private property we’d suggest that you should look to spend the night here if you want to meet the coos, as we did.
 They have a fairly large herds of cows, which affords plenty of opportunities to get some lovely shots.